h5bp/server-configs-nginx/README.md

   This directory should contain all the `server` definitions.

-  Except if they are dot prefixed or non `.conf` extension, all files in this folder **are** loaded automatically.
+  Except if they are dot prefixed or non `.conf` extension, all files in this directory are loaded automatically.

   * **`templates` folder**

-    Files in this folder contain a `server` template for secure and non-secure hosts.
-    They are intended to be copied in the `conf.d` folder with all `example.com` occurrences changed to the target host.
+    Files in this directory contain a `server` template for secure and non-secure hosts.
+They are intended to be copied in the `conf.d` directory with all `example.com` occurrences changed to the target host.

 * **`h5bp/`**

   This directory contains config snippets (mixins) to be included as desired.

-  There are two types of config files provided, individual config snippets and combined config files which provide convenient defaults.
+  There are two types of config files provided: individual config snippets and combined config files which provide convenient defaults.

   * **`basic.conf`**

-    This file loads a small subset of the rules provided by this repository to add expires headers, allow cross-domain fonts and protect system files from web access.
+    This file loads a small subset of the rules provided by this repository to add `expires` headers, allow cross-domain fonts and protect system files from web access.
     The `basic.conf` file includes the rules which are recommended to always be defined.

   * **`location/`**

-    Files in this folder contain one or more `location` directives.
+    Files in this directory contain one or more `location` directives.
 They are intended to be loaded in the `server` context (or, in a nested `location` block).

 * **`custom.d/`**

   This directory should contain all the custom `nginx.conf` configuration.

-  Except if they are dot prefixed or non `.conf` extension, all files in this folder **are** loaded automatically.
+  Except if they are dot prefixed or non `.conf` extension, all files in this folder are loaded automatically.

 * **`mime.types`**

-  The mime.types file is responsible for mapping file extensions to mime types.
+  The `mime.types` file is responsible for mapping file extensions to MIME types.

 * **`nginx.conf`**